anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/proofs.md

 transaction should include the validator set update.

-The only way this is impossible is if more than 1/3 of the validators by stake from that epoch delete their ethereum keys, which is extremely unlikely.
+The only way this is impossible is if more than 1/3 of the validators by stake from that epoch delete their Ethereum keys, which is extremely unlikely.